kathrinmzl/LoanGuard/README.md

 - **Sections:**
   - Describe model objective
   - Overview of used ML pipeline
-  - Insights into model performance
+  - Insights into cluster analysis performance
     - Silhouette plot, average silhouette score and number of clusters chosen
   - Cluster distribution across default levels
   - Visualization of the top features defining the clusters